dmlc/gluon-cv/scripts/instance/mask_rcnn/benchmark/README.md

 # Benchmarking instruction to run Mask R-CNN

 ## Operating System
-We recommend to use AWS Deep Learning AMI as it provides all the infrastructure and tools to accelerate deep learning in the cloud, at any scale.
+We recommend to use the latest AWS Deep Learning AMI as it provides all the infrastructure and tools to accelerate deep learning in the cloud, at any scale.
 Please find more information about DLAMI [here](https://docs.aws.amazon.com/dlami/latest/devguide/options.html)